 I ordered Sui Kau with white flat noodles.
 Sui Kau is a bigger version of wonton with black fungus, mushroom and I think, another beige, crunchy vegetable that reminded me of water chestnuts.

-Ludvig ordered a bowl of sui kai without noodles (you get two more as a result) and a plate of Singapore Fried Rice Noodles.
+Ludwig ordered a bowl of sui kai without noodles (you get two more as a result) and a plate of Singapore Fried Rice Noodles.
 The Singapore noodles were moist with a good amount of yellow curry seasoning.
 The onions, green onions and sprouts were cooked just so it retained a pleasant crunch.
-Ludvig picked out all the pork and left it in a tidy pile on his plate.
+Ludwig picked out all the pork and left it in a tidy pile on his plate.
 He avoids meat when he can.